 Map of Croatia

-To make your planning as easy as possible, I’ve put together the below map that includes all of the spots mentioned in this 7 day Croatia itinerary!
-From bars to restaurants to attractions, you’ll find everything you need pinned in this map.
+To make planning your trip as easy as possible, I’ve put together the below map that includes all of the spots mentioned in this Croatia itinerary!

 Getting to Croatia